WapFalo/shiny-agency/README.md

 # API-React-Intermediaire

-For the survey to work you are going to need to download the following API: https://github.com/OpenClassrooms-Student-Center/7150606-API-React-intermediaire , it will give you the questions for the survey and the freelances profile aswell.179
+For the survey to work you are going to need to download the following API: https://github.com/OpenClassrooms-Student-Center/7150606-API-React-intermediaire , it will give you the questions for the survey and the freelances profile aswell.

 ## Available Scripts